Treasure trove: United States law

-Many states in the U.S. enacted statutes that received English common law into their legal systems.
+Many states in the US enacted statutes that received English common law into their legal systems.
 For example, in 1863 the legislature of Idaho enacted a statute that made "the common law of England ... the rule of decision in all courts" of the state.
-However, English common law principles of treasure trove were not applied in the U.S. Instead, courts applied rules relating to the finding of lost and ownerless items.
+However, English common law principles of treasure trove were not applied in the US Instead, courts applied rules relating to the finding of lost and ownerless items.
 The treasure trove rule was first given serious consideration by the Oregon Supreme Court in 1904 in a case involving boys who had discovered thousands of dollars in gold coins hidden in metal cans while cleaning out a henhouse.
 The Court wrongly believed that the rule operated in the same way as early rules that awarded possession – and, effectively, legal title as well – to innocent finders of items that had been hidden or concealed and the owners of which were unknown.
 By awarding the coins to the boys, the Court implied that finders were entitled to buried valuables, and that any claims by landowners should be disregarded.

 In subsequent years the legal position became unclear as a series of English and American cases decided that landowners were entitled to buried valuables.
 The Maine Supreme Judicial Court reconsidered the rule in 1908.
 The case before it involved three workers who had found coins while digging on their employer's land.
 The Court decided along the lines of the 1904 Oregon case and awarded the coins to the finders.
 For the next 30 years, the courts of a number of states, including Georgia, Indiana, Iowa, Ohio and Wisconsin, applied this modified "treasure trove" rule, most recently in 1948.
 Since that time, however, the rule has fallen out of favour.
 Modern legal texts regard it as "a recognized, if not controlling, rule of decision", but one commentator has called it "a minority rule of dubious heritage that was misunderstood and misapplied in a few states between 1904 and 1948".